 - Varis, Drow Rogue (scout), Far traveller; exiled scion of a noble family on the losing side of a feud

-They opted for an extraction mission given by Captain Soshen (with the backing of Ekene-Afa).
-They had to bring back an informant whose task had been to spy on “Prince” Jobal’s activities, that had been captured by the Bridgerunners, a gang of thugs in Malar’s Throat.
-Unfortunately for the Drow, who would have liked to do it at night, time was of the essence as they knew that it was quite possible that the gang gave over their captive to the mightier Sons of Malar.
+They opted for an extraction mission given by Captain Soshen (with the backing of City Councilor Ekene-Afa).
+They had to bring back an informant whose task had been to spy on underworld boss Jobal’s activities.
+The informant had been captured by the Bridgerunners (a gang of thugs in Malar’s Throat).
+Unfortunately for the adventuring Drow, who would have liked to do it at night, time was of the essence as they were informed that it was quite possible that the gang would soon give over their captive to the fiercer Sons of Malar.

-They had two ways to get to the thugs’ den at the cliff side.
-The first was simply by the suspended bridge and would surely get the attention of the thugs.
+They had basically two ways to get to the thugs’ den on the cliff side.
+The first was by simply crossing the suspended bridge but that would surely get the attention of the thugs.
 The second was by climbing down on the west side of the canyon to get on the precarious ledge beside the wooden shack.
 They choose the latter and managed to accomplish the feat without being seen.
 The two Elves then waited for the right time and it came when the thugs got together to eat a meal, leaving the target tied upside down nearby.

 The Old Man’s Pet

 A little Arena fun was now in order to call it a night.